No Products in the Cart

 Power: 2000W per motor (dual belt drive, 160 KV, 60T)

-Performance: Delivers smooth acceleration and reliable torque for street and all-terrain riding.
+Performance: Delivers smooth acceleration and reliable torque for street and all-terrain riding Top Speed 40mph.

 Compatibility: Works with the included 14S/16S Electronic Speed Controller.

-Warning: If you have an SE1 with 6350 2000W motors, do not use a 16S battery.
-Only use a 14S battery because the 6350 motors because they are incompatible with a 16S battery.
-If you upgrade your battery to 16S, you must also upgrade the motors to 6384 3300W.
+Warning: If you have an SE1 with 6374 2000W motors, do not use a 16S battery.
+Only use a 14S battery because the 6374 motors because they are incompatible with a 16S battery.
+If you upgrade your battery to 16S, you must also upgrade the motors to 6384 4500W.

-Compatibility: It requires a 16S battery and the Hobbywing ESC set to 16S for full performance but is compatible with 14S batteries at reduced output.
+Compatibility: 6384 motors require a 16S battery and the Hobbywing ESC set to 16S for full performance but is compatible with 14S batteries at reduced output.

 SE1 Battery Options: